MichaelCurrin/trends/_posts/2020-03-09-corona-virus.md

 - 2019-nCoV
 - SARS-CoV-2

 ### Timeline

-The outbreak started in China n December 2019, it was spreading internationally at the end of January 2020 and then started growing exponentially in February and March 2020.
+- The outbreak started in China in December 2019.
+- It was spreading internationally at the end of January 2020.
+- It started growing exponentially in February and March 2020.

 ### Resources